NREL-Sienna/PowerApps.jl/README.md

 Consult https://dash.plotly.com/julia for help extending the UI.

-Set the environment variable `SIIP_DEBUG` to enable hot-reloading of the UI.
+Set the environment variable `SIENNA_DEBUG` to enable hot-reloading of the UI.

 Mac or Linux
 ```
-$ export SIIP_DEBUG=1
+$ export SIENNA_DEBUG=1
 # or
-$ SIIP_DEBUG=1 julia --project src/system_explorer_app.jl
+$ SIENNA_DEBUG=1 julia --project src/system_explorer_app.jl
 ```

 Windows PowerShell
 ```
-$Env:SIIP_DEBUG = "1"
+$Env:SIENNA_DEBUG = "1"
 ```

 ## License

 PowerApps.jl is released under a BSD [license](https://github.com/NREL/PowerApps.jl/blob/master/LICENSE).
-PowerApps.jl has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)).
+PowerApps.jl has been developed as part of the Sienna ecosystem at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)).